bradflood/openshift-cd-demo/README.md

 This repository includes the infrastructure and pipeline definition for continuous delivery using Jenkins and Nexus on OpenShift.
 On every pipeline execution, the code goes through the following steps:

-1. Code is cloned from Gogs, built, tested and analyzed for bugs and bad patterns
+1. Code is cloned from Gogs, built, tested and analyzed (OWASP, code coverage, findbugs, PMD, etc) for bugs and bad patterns
 2. The WAR artifact is pushed to Nexus Repository manager
 3. A Docker image (_tasks:latest_) is built based on the _Tasks_ application WAR artifact deployed on JBoss EAP 6
 4. The _Tasks_ Docker image is deployed in a fresh new container in DEV project